Rockwynn/bakerslanding.ca/site/content/pages/8.faq/index.md

         </div>
         <div id="collapse14" class="panel-collapse collapse" role="tabpanel" aria-labelledby="heading14">
             <div class="panel-body">
-                <p>Baker’s Landing provides a land line with local calling only.
-There are 2 cell towers close by – high speed internet and cell phone reception is excellent.
-You will need to bring your own internet stick or hub.</p>
+                <p>Baker's Landing does NOT have its own internet coverage.
+Bring your own Bell or Rogers stick or hub, or a Smartphone, for internet connections.
+There is also good Rogers and Bell cell phone reception, so a Smartphone can be used as a hotspot.
+No modem is provided.
+The public library in Magnetawan (a 20 minute drive away) provides free high speed internet and your hosts can give you the password.
+The library has limited hours, but wifi can be accessed from a picnic table outside the library or from your vehicle in the parking area.
+Or Tim Hortons in Burk's Falls also has free internet coverage.
+Baker’s Landing does not provide a telephone land line.
+You will need to use your cell phone for telephone usage.
+As mentioned, there are 2 cell towers close by – cell phone reception is excellent. </p>
             </div>
         </div>
     </div>